bisakhmondal/blog.bisakh/data/blog/aws-lambda-apisix.md

 2. Next when prompted to a form give this IAM key a suitable name and give tick on `Access key - Programmatic access`

 3. On the permissions window give the IAM user access to the `AmazonAPIGatewayInvokeFullAccess` policy.
-You may also choose to provide any lower level access privileges.
+You may also choose to provide any lower-level access privileges.

   <div className="flex flex-wrap justify-center">
      <Image quality={100} alt="aws-iam"  src="/static/images/aws/iam-2.png" width={750} height={335} />
   </div>

 That's it.
-You may now copy the `Access key ID` and `Secret access key` from the web console and pass it to the APISIX route schema.
+You may now copy the `Access key ID` and `Secret access key` from the web console and pass them to the APISIX route schema.

 ### Disabling Plugin